Louis XIV: Succession

 Louis outlived most of his immediate legitimate family.
-His last surviving legitimate son, the Dauphin, died in 1711.
-Barely a year later, the Duke of Burgundy, the eldest of the Dauphin's three sons and then heir-apparent to Louis, followed his father.
-Burgundy's elder son, Louis, Duke of Brittany, joined them a few weeks later.
-Thus, on his deathbed, Louis' heir-apparent was his five-year-old great-grandson, Louis, Duke of Anjou, Burgundy's younger son.
+His last surviving legitimate son, Louis, Dauphin of France, died in 1711 of smallpox and barely a year later, Louis, Duke of Burgundy, the eldest of the Dauphin's three sons and then heir-apparent to Louis, died of measles.
+Burgundy's elder son, Louis, Duke of Brittany, died of the same disease a few weeks later.
+Thus, on his deathbed, Louis's heir-apparent was his five-year-old great-grandson, Louis, Duke of Anjou, Burgundy's younger son.